holochain/docs-pages/src/pages/get-started/2-hello-world.md

 ---
-title: "Build on Holochain: Hello World"
+title: "Scaffold a Simple Hello World Application"
 ---

-In this section, we’ll use Holochain’s scaff olding tool to generate a simple “Hello, World!” application.
+In this section, we’ll use Holochain’s scaffolding tool to generate a simple “Hello, World!” application.

 For this tutorial, we'll be working in `~/Holochain`.
 Create that folder now and move into it: